The Egg Donation Process

-The Egg Donor & Surrogacy Program offers a genetic screening of chosen egg donors.
+The Egg Donor & Surrogacy Program in Los Angeles offers a genetic screening of chosen egg donors.
 A Board Certified Geneticist will interview you over the phone, take your family history, construct a family tree, and write a report which we will be happy to share with you.
 Please be prepared with as much information as possible regarding your family history and be aware that our Geneticist may ask you to provide more information from family members regarding medical history (It is not required that you disclose to anyone the fact that you are donating).
 You will also be tested for common genetic diseases.
 This is a wonderful opportunity to receive important health history for yourself.

 STEP FIVE - Medical Screening